 The Court of Cassation held that the fact that a decree allowed mandatory early retirement did not preclude the possibility of a decision being incompatible with anti-discrimination legislation.
 Mandatory retirement may not be considered as discriminatory depending on the justification brought forward by the employer, in particular in relation to health and safety or professional integration as provided for by Article 1133-2 of the Labour Code.
 In the present case, the financial justification of reducing the number of staff employed by the company did not meet the requirement of Directive 2000/78/EC regarding social and political objectives.
 Consequently, the decision was annulled and the employer was ordered to reinstate the plaintiff and to contribute to his retirement scheme for the period when he had not been employed.
-In addition, the company was ordered to pay €130,137 as compensation for the difference between the pension received and the salary he would have earned as an employee and €10,000 for non-material damages.
+In addition, the company was ordered to pay EUR 130,137 as compensation for the difference between the pension received and the salary he would have earned as an employee and EUR 10,000 for non-material damages.

 Another key issue is the justification with regard to age, and national practice varies greatly in this area.
 Article 6(1)(b) of the Employment Equality Directive expressly allows laws which seek to promote the vocational integration or protection of young people, older workers and persons with caring responsibilities.
 Such laws are very common.
 Almost every state has some legislation or practices which aim to protect and to promote young employees, or to ensure a balance of age in the workforce.
 For instance, the UK permits age distinctions in the payment of the national minimum wage in order to encourage employers to employ younger workers, which seems controversial under the CJEU case law on age.
+In Denmark, the Act on the Prohibition of Discrimination in the Labour Market etc. provides a general exception allowing collective agreements to establish different conditions of employment, remuneration and dismissal for employees aged below 18.
+The Danish Supreme Court recently found that this provision is in compliance with the Employment Equality Directive, as it constitutes an appropriate means to ensure the integration of young employees in the labour market.
 As a matter of fact, confusion around the justification issue is clearly noticeable throughout the EU, in particular as regards compulsory retirement, and domestic case law also shows that national jurisdictions are not always consistent in finding discrimination.

 Minimum and maximum age requirements, in particular in access to employment, seem to be widely permitted.
 These can be described as direct age requirements, whereas a requirement of a certain number of years of experience constitutes an indirect age requirement.
 The Czech Republic has examples of both direct age requirements (minimum age requirements for employment and self-employed activity and maximum age limits set for certain professions) and indirect age requirements (conditions of pay dependent on years of experience and requirement of a certain education and a minimum period of training for entrance to professions).
 The Greek Council of State has declared that an age limit for access to a profession is unconstitutional unless it is justified by reason of necessity.
+148